nilsreichardt/flights-mcp/README.md

 # Find Flights MCP Server
 MCP server for searching and retrieving flight information using Duffel API.

+## Fork

+This is a fork of [flights-mcp](https://github.com/ravinahp/flights-mcp) by [ravinahp](https://github.com/ravinahp).

+I did the following changes to the original code:

+- Change MCP server to use SSE instead of stdio
+- Set host to `0.0.0.0` and port to `8000` (needed for Render.com deployment)
+- Add documentation for deployment to Render.com

 ## How it Works
 ![Flight](https://github.com/user-attachments/assets/3ee342a4-c2da-4d4e-a43c-79ae4590d893)